epointal/lf-hiker/readme.txt

 7. You can change the default configuration in tab: `Settings → Lf-hiker`

 == Changelog ==
+= 1.8.0 =
+ * Evolution: Add black in color path
+ * Evolution: Enable all hexadecimal color for path
+ * Evolution: Little dots at ends for path with width less than 3px
+ * Fixed: german translation

 = 1.7.0 =
  * Fixed: no path displayed with mesmerize theme
  * Evolution: add tiles Stamen Terrain